nechin/smart-hash/README.md

 ## Copyright and license

 The nechin/smart-hash library is copyright © [Alexander Vitkalov](http://vitkalov.ru/) and licensed for use under the MIT License (MIT).
-Please see [LICENSE][] for more information.
+Please see [LICENSE][license] for more information.

 [packagist]: https://packagist.org/packages/nechin/smart-hash
 [composer]: http://getcomposer.org/